ortin-fj/BiSCAN/README.md

 Installation:

 1) You can download the setup.py file and the BiSCAN_module directory and then execute 'pip install .' in the directory where you have both items.
-That should create the module in your Python installation, which allows you to simply use the code as:
+That should create the module in your Python installation, which allows you to simply use the code in your Linux terminal as:

 biscan output_file.log